-One of the biggest challenges in meeting the net zero targets will be decarbonisation of hard to abate sectors such as steel or cement.
+One of the biggest challenges in meeting net zero targets will be decarbonising hard to abate sectors such as steel or cement.

 Carbon taxes related to the emissions trading scheme (ETS) will play a crucial role in reducing consumption and incentivising new technologies.
-Below we describe how ETS operates, how it is likely to evolve over time, and what its impacts are to construction sector.
+Here, we describe how ETS operates, how it is likely to evolve over time, and what the impacts of both UK and EU ETS schemes are on the construction sector.